ghik/opinionated-scala/Basic-functional-constructs.md

 val sumModulo10 = Vector(1,2,3).reduce((x,y) => addModulo10(x,y))
 ```

-In such situations, if the type of the function is clear from the context, then we can simply write name of the method where the function is expected:
+In such situations, if the type of the function is clear from the context, then we can simply write the name of the method where the function is expected:

 ```scala
 val sumModulo10 = Vector(1,2,3).reduce(addModulo10)